John C. Montana

 John C. Montana (born Giovanni Montana; July 1, 1893 – March 18, 1964) was a Buffalo, New York labor racketeer, political fixer, and elected politician who eventually became the underboss and/or consigliere of the Buffalo crime family.

 Born in Montedoro, Sicily, Montana immigrated to the United States in 1907.
 By the 1920s, with the start of Prohibition, Montana allegedly became involved in bootlegging.
-His attendance at a national Mafia conference at Chicago in 1931 signaled the rise of his criminal career within organized crime, eventually becoming #3 of the Buffalo family.
+His attendance at a national Mafia conference at Chicago in 1931 signaled the rise of his criminal career within organized crime, eventually becoming a high-ranking member of the Buffalo family.
 He had been elected to public office and held numerous prominent positions.
-Montana was able to walk in all circles of life in Buffalo - with rich businessmen, powerful politicians, and ruthless gangsters.
-After being caught in 1957 as he attended a national Mafia meeting that was raided by State Police in Apalachin, New York, Montana's criminal ties became known and the popular public figure was reduced to a "former gang boss."
+After his arrest in 1957 by State Police at a national Mafia meeting in Apalachin, New York Montana's criminal ties became publicly known.